-- Yellow flags indicate a medium hazard from moderate surf and/or currents and, again, strong swimmers can still dive in with fairly mild risks.
+- Yellow flags indicate a medium hazard from moderate surf and/or currents; strong swimmers can still dive in with fairly mild risks.

 - Green flags indicate a low hazard with calm conditions, but beachgoers should still exercise caution, especially when children are present.

 - Blue or purple flags indicate a hazard from dangerous marine life, such as a high concentration of poisonous jellies, stingrays, or sharks.
 These flags are used in conjunction with a red, yellow, or green flag that indicates the current surf/current conditions.

 Beach Safety Tips

 The Miami Dade Fire Rescue recommends the following safety tips to keep in mind while enjoying the local beaches: